 Q. What is the difference between Lily Turf and black mondo grass?

 A. Part of the confusion is due to the common names.
-Black lilyturf is a common name for black mondo plant.
+Black lilyturf is a common name for black mondo grass.
 Lilyturf also refers to the lighter shades of mondo.
 And it’s also the common name for some Liriope species.

 For this plant, it’s easiest to go by botanical name to be sure you’re getting what you want!